Bonnie Arbittier / Rivard Report

 Equally as important in the competition as exercising and healthy eating is community outreach.
 As a group, this year’s participants published 882 blog posts and organized more than 110 community fitness and wellness events in their cities.

 The outreach is meant to foster community and support and inspire more people to adopt cleaner diets and exercise more.
 For Sanford, building a robust support base, especially with her family, made her success in the program possible.

 “With the family support I had – my wife lost about as much weight as I have – without that accountability it would have never happened,” she said. “… The biggest thing I’ve learned is open yourself up and ask for help when you need it.”

 Local contestants this year included Danny Montes, Patrick Jimenez, Alex Darke, Ashley Johnson, and Amy Petett.
 Petett told the Rivard Report in January that the Slim Down Showdown was “the perfect opportunity to hit the reset button” on her health.

 Initiatives like the Slim Down Showdown are crucial in promoting healthier lifestyles – especially in cities like San Antonio, where too many people struggle with obesity and diabetes.
-Local health officials believe that negative health impact rates among Hispanic and other minorities are likely to continue to rise if people don’t take action.
+Local health officials believe that negative health impact rates among Hispanics and other minorities are likely to continue to rise if people don’t take action.